BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Are we already as cynical as Baudrillard?
 We need storytellers and artists to craft more persuasive mythologies, narratives, and stories that resonate on an emotional level.
 I believe this can only be possible if we do not filter out the negative and the ugly part of society.
-We have to be serious.
+We have to be serious yet playful and imaginative.
 I want a serious vision which is shamelessly emphatic towards all forms of life.
 This anti-Platonistic approach, while potentially controversial, could prove more effective in influencing beliefs and behaviors and, in the end, matter more than any rational argument could be.